Henry Clay Wood: Post-Civil War

 After the war, Wood was assigned as assistant adjutant of the 3rd Military District of Georgia, and then the Department of the Columbia.
 In late 1874, Wood was involved in an incident in Portland, Oregon, site of the Department of the Columbia headquarters, where he became drunk and verbally insulted a junior officer in a public setting.
 Department commander Oliver Otis Howard, a fellow Maine native and Bowdoin graduate, upbraided Wood for using abusive language and other unspecified actions "too painful to speak of."
 Howard meted out no further punishment, conditioned on Wood's agreement to completely abstain from alcohol in the future.
 Wood recovered from this incident, and continued to serve as the department's adjutant.
 When Carl Schurz was responsible for administering American Indian policy as the Secretary of the Interior, he requested Wood's assignment as a liaison to negotiate with the tribes of the Pacific Northwest and persuade them to abandon their traditional homes and lifestyles for assignment to Indian reservations.

 Later career

 Wood was promoted to lieutenant colonel in February 1887, and colonel in November 1893.
 His later assignments included adjutant of the Department of the Lakes, the Department of Texas, and the Department of Dakota.
 Wood retired from the Army in May 1896.
 On April 23, 1904 Wood was promoted to brigadier general on the retired list.

 Retirement

 In retirement, Wood was a resident of New York City.
 He was active in several fraternal and civic organizations, including the Freemasons, Royal Arch Masons, Knights Templar, and Society of Mayflower Descendants.
+He also was a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.
 He moved to Farmington, Maine in 1909.